moT01/c-py/TUTORIAL.md

 Most of the time you will be typing into the `blackjack.py` file window.
 When you want to run your program you will have to type into the terminal window.
 To run your code so far, enter `python blackjack.py` into the terminal and press enter.

+For terminal tests to work, you will have to run the following line once before any other commands: `source ~/.bashrc`

 #### HINTS

 - Make sure you're in the `project` folder.